6 people are interested

 - Orientation or Training

-- Lead at least 8 tours from April-October 2018
+- Attend a training course in February 2019.
+Lead at least 8 tours from April-October 2019.

 - Successful guides are open-minded, willing to learn, friendly, patient, reliable, and enthusiastic